NicolasStuhm/IoT_project/README.md

 In addition, I am certainly not satisfied with the final product and would like to implement a few more things.
 I wanted to buy a new DHT11, as mine burned out in the last week, such that I could show a humidity measurement on my dashboard and act upon those readings.
 Other ideas are soil moisture sensor to check when the plants need more water, a buzzer, which is beeping at a certain frequency, in order to scare away cats or other animals or a camera, which is activated when the pir sensor detects something, such that one could check if there actually is an animal in the greenhouse.

 On the positive side, the courese touched on many aspects of the IoT and I am happy I could extend my knowledge a bit.<br><br>
-Here a few pictures of the final product:
+Here some pictures of the final product:
 ![picture of my lockscreen](pictures/Screenshot_20230702-061617_Samsung%20Experience%20Home.jpg)
 ![picture of the device](pictures/20230702_061842.jpg)